We want to replace our alarm line printers in our Control Centre and setup audio notification on ALARM messages.

 2. Configure a log file.

-The expression "#0D" means that the each line ends with the <CR> ASCII character.
-If it will not work you may try "#0A" (ASCII <LF>).
+The expression "#0D" means that each line ends with the <CR> ASCII character.
+If it does not work you may try "#0A" (ASCII <LF>).
 Leave other parser settings unchanged.

 5. Select and configure the "Events notification" plugin.